 In 1912 the German astronomer Kurt Bottlinger calculated the effects that would occur if the gravitational force between the sun and the moon decreased during lunar eclipses.
 What he found was a fluctuation in the moon’s longitude that agreed with Newcomb’s observations.
 Subsequently, Bottlinger’s results were criticized by the Dutch astronomer Willem de Sitter, and Einstein tried to supply an alternative explanation in terms of changes of the Earth’s rotation due to tidal effects.
 However, Einstein’s analysis was soon proved to be wrong, and for many years the moon‘s anomalous movements went unexplained.
 In the 1930s the mystery disappeared from view when astronomers began to use so-called ephemeris time, which was defined in a way that assumed the motion of the moon to be regular.
 Even before this, the widespread acceptance of general relativity undermined belief that an effect involving gravitational absorption could exist, pulling the rug from any further experimental and astronomical studies of this hypothesis.
 But it didn’t stop Majorona.
 In the 1920s, the decade in which general relativity came of age, he did a series of lab experiments, involving lead and mercury shields, in which he reported a small gravitational absorption effect.
 Unfortunately, it seems that to this day, no other researchers have bothered to replicate these important experiments.

-Galileo found that the acceleration due to gravity of a falling light object is equal to that of a heavy object.
 Since F=ma, this means that for the acceleration to remain a constant, the gravitational force has to be directly proportional to the mass of the object, that is proportional to the product of its density and volume.
 Low density material, with a lower number of material targets, will provide a light shadow because incoming waves (or photons if you like) mostly pass straight through and are neither reflected nor absorbed, so the radiation imbalance on a light object will be small.
 Denser material suffer more collisions with incoming photons, or more radiation pressure imbalance and cast a darker shadow, so radiation imbalance increases with density (proportional to the number of matter targets per unit volume), as does gravity.
 This is why, all objects fall at the same rate of acceleration regardless of their masses.
 The 'darkness' of this shadowing effect depends on the density of the mass responsible for the shadowing effect.
 The denser the substance is, higher the number of matter targets, and the bigger is the chance of an EM wave to collide with the atom's constituent targets and be reflected.
 The more reflected waves, the less will emerge from the opposite face, and the object will thus cast a darker shadow on any mass in its vicinity.
 Therefore as material density increases, the chances of the radiation reaching deeper matter targets will decrease, and therefore weigh less, appearing as a lower density material to the external world.
 This is what we call mass defect in nuclear physics.
 This means that as the electromagnetic radiation travels deeper in matter, the force of gravity due to its poynting vector, is no longer proportional to the product of density and volume but to the product of an exponentially reduced density and volume of the target.
 If we take a long rod as our target, both gravitational and inertial masses will be lower than the sum of those belonging to the same cylinder sliced in small pieces.
 The consequences are that huge bodies, like for example our sun, will shadow a big part of their mass as the waves travel radially towards its core.
 The sun will effectively have the mass of a sphere whose density decreases exponentially with its radial distance from the centre.
 So, if one could split the sun in two, the sum of masses of the two sections will exceed that of the original mass.